-- 1. A unique ID (e.g. iter5\K=7; this must contain at least one letter, and cannot contain a hashmark/hashtag or a period.
+- 1. A unique ID (e.g. iter5_K=7; this must contain at least one letter, and cannot contain a hashmark '#'.
 Integers, spaces, and other special characters are accepted.) - 2.
 The K value - 3.
 The Q matrix file path, relative to the filemap.
 Thus, if the filemap is in the same directory as the Q matrix files, this is just the name of the Q matrix file.

 It is important that the columns of your filemap are in the right order and that the file is tab-delimited.
 Use the filemap provided with the example dataset for reference.
-Use the command line option \m, or \ \filemap, to pass pong the path to your your filemap.
+Use the command line option -m, or --filemap, to pass pong the path to your your filemap.